Data Protection Officer (DPO) – DPDP Act 2023 Practical Compliance Training

 Course Overview

-Key Highlights of the CEH v13 Course
+Key Highlights of the DPDP ACT Course

 Comprehensive DPDP Act Coverage